Melai Cantiveros

-Melisa Bunayog Cantiveros (Note: In this Philippine name for married women, the birth middle name or maternal family name is Bunayog, the birth surname or paternal family name is Cantiveros, and the marital name is Francisco.) (/tl/; born April 6, 1988) is a Filipino comedian, television personality and actress.
+Melisa "Melai" Bunayog Cantiveros-Francisco (Note: In this Philippine name for married women, the birth middle name or maternal family name is Bunayog, the birth surname or paternal family name is Cantiveros, and the marital name is Francisco.) (/tl/; born April 6, 1988) is a Filipino comedian, television personality and actress.
 She rose to fame in 2009, after winning Pinoy Big Brother: Double Up.
 In 2015, she won the first season of the Filipino version of Your Face Sounds Familiar.
 She is currently one of ABS-CBN's contract talents and one of the host of the networks longest running morning show, Magandang Buhay.
 Her accolades include an Asia Artist Award, two PMPC Star Awards for Television, including a nomination for an Asian Television Award.

 Personal life

-Melisa Bunayog Cantiveros was born in General Santos, Philippines, to Dionisio and Virginia Cantiveros.
-She is the third of four siblings, and the only daughter.
+Melisa Bunayog Cantiveros was born on April 6, 1988 in General Santos, Philippines, to Dionisio and Virginia Cantiveros.
+She is the third of four siblings, and the only daughter in her family.
 She finished at Mindanao State University–General Santos, where she was an activist and member of a social democratic party.

-She married her fellow Pinoy Big Brother: Double Up housemate Jason Francisco on December 9, 2013, as she carried their first child, Amelia "Mela" Lucille, born in April 2014 in her native General Santos.
+She married her Pinoy Big Brother: Double Up housemate Jason Francisco on December 9, 2013, as she carried their first child, a girl born in 2014.
 On July 26, 2016, she and Francisco confirmed their separation through their daughter's Instagram.
-The couple later reconciled, with Cantiveros having her second child with Francisco, Stela Rosalind, in April 2017.
+The couple later reconciled, with Cantiveros having her second child with Francisco, a girl born in 2017.
 The couple now have the YouTube channel "Melason Family".